veyh/timestamp/README.md

 This makes `stampit` a useful candidate for e.g.

 * posting to a [twtxt.txt](https://github.com/buckket/twtxt) file, or
-* logging one-line events to ever-growing logfile.
+* logging one-line events to an ever-growing logfile.

 ## Example